peholmst/vaadin4spring/README.md

 been migrated yet.
 It is not my intention to delete anything that has not been migrated to the official add-on, so if your module has not been migrated yet, just be patient.
 Also, some of the READMEs of the already migrated modules have not been updated yet.

+There is a separate [branch](https://github.com/peholmst/vaadin4spring/tree/legacy) for the old codebase (pre 0.0.6) in case you need it.
+However, if you have any pull requests, I kindly ask you to do them against the new codebase, if only possible.